xendit/xendit-components-web/README.md

 # xendit-components

-The Xendit Components SDK allows you to accept payments directly on your website using the Xendit Sessions API.
+The xendit-components is a **frontend SDK** that renders a secure payment UI on your website using the **Xendit Sessions API**.

-This SDK's role is to take a Session (created on your server using the Xendit Sessions API) and render a payment UI, and allow you to customize the UI to match your site's look & feel.
+It consumes a **Session created on your backend** and handles:

+- Rendering payment methods
+- Managing user interactions
+- Securely submitting payment details to Xendit
+- UI customization through CSS variables and configuration options

 ## Table of Contents